 In the event of a fatality

 A worker should notify you as soon as possible after an injury.
-Following that, a description of the injury should be entered in your register of injuries, and you should notify EML, our appointed claims partner, or your current insurer.
+Following that, a description of the injury should be entered in your register of injuries, and you should notify your current claims service provider.

-If you don’t report the injury within 48 hours of becoming aware of the injury, you may be required to pay a ‘claims excess payment’ which is equivalent to one week of the worker’s weekly payments.
+You need to report a work-related injury within 48 hours of becoming aware of the injury.
+If you don't report a work-related injury within five calendar days of becoming aware of the injury, you may be required to pay a 'claims excess payment', which is equivalent to one week of the worker's weekly payments.

-Once reported, EML or your insurer will provide you with an injury notification number (sometimes referred to as a claim number).
+Once reported, your claims service provider will provide you with an injury notification number (sometimes referred to as a claim number).

-What you’ll need to notify us of an injury
+What you’ll need to lodge an injury notification

-We understand you may not have all information required to notify EML of an injury, but the more information you provide, the sooner we can determine the right level of support for you.
+We understand you may not have all information required to notify your claims service provider of an injury, but the more information you provide, the sooner they can determine the right level of support for you.

-If in doubt, you can always call EML on 13 77 22, or your current insurer, for further information and advice.
+If in doubt, you can always call icare on 13 77 22, or your current claims service provider, for further information and advice.

 Information you’re required to provide

-When you notify EML or your current insurer of an injury, you’ll need to provide the following information:
+When you lodge an injury notification, you’ll need to provide the following information: